Sexual Harassment Training Requirements by State

 New Jersey

 New Jersey state government employees and supervisors are required to take a course called New Jersey Policy Prohibiting Discrimination in the Workplace Training.
 Training is not required for private sector employees.
 However, in 2002 (Gaines v.
 Bellino) the New Jersey Supreme Court held that state courts should consider whether or not an employer made training available to supervisors and all employees when deciding whether or not an employer had been negligent in preventing sexual harassment under state law.
-For more information: https://www.njoag.gov/about/divisions-and-offices/division-on-civil-rights-home/
+For more information: More Resources

 New Mexico